jlgrimes/swissiwashi/README.md

     wins: 4,
     ties: 0,
     losses: 0,
-    played: ["Russell LaParre", "Rahul Reddy", "Chris Schemanske", "Kenward"] }
+    played: ["Russell LaParre", "Rahul Reddy", "Chris Schemanske", "Kenward"],
+    byes: 0
+}
 ```

-Note: Players in the "played" array are references to other players, instead of plain strings.
+Players in the "played" array are indeed stored as strings instead of objects, and dereferenced when I need the actual player.
+That's because JSON can't stringify circular objects... nor do I want to deal with them.

 For pairings, the array is sorted by match points first (calculated below), then resistance (also calculated balow).